zoey1103/2023-Cyclistic-bike-share-analysis/README.md

 ### 5. Analysis trend from cleaned data

-       -  Time Aspect
+    **1. Time Aspect**
-         - Monthly number of rides bewteen memebr and casual
+         * Monthly number of rides bewteen memebr and casual
-         - Weekly number of rides bewteen memebr and casual
+         * Weekly number of rides bewteen memebr and casual
-         - Hourly number of rides between member and casual
+         * Hourly number of rides between member and casual
-         - Average travel time per ride between member and casual
+         * Average travel time per ride between member and casual

-       - Bike Type Aspect
+    **2. Bike Type Aspect**
-         - Different usage preference between member and casual
+         * Different usage preference between member and casual
-         - Percentage use of each biketype
+         * Percentage use of each biketype

-       - Station Aspect
+   ** 3. Station Aspect**
-         - Largest usage station per number of rides
+         * Largest usage station per number of rides
-         - Rank the largest usage station member and casual rider percentage
+         * Rank the largest usage station member and casual rider percentage

 ###  6. Share

-    1. Table and visual graph for each topics
+    1. Table and visual graphs for each topics
-    2. Dashboard for the summary
+    2. Creat Dashboard by Tableau for the summary
     3. Conclusion:
-        - Jun-Sep has the heaviest usage during a year, considering weather, summer time people enojoys a bike ride
+        a.
+Jun-Sep has the heaviest usage during a year, considering weather, summer time people enjoy a bike ride more often
-        - By number of rides, member > casual, however by travel time casual user > member, which can suspect memebr usaully choose cyclistic bike as an commute option, and casual users use it for leisure.
+        b.
+By number of rides, member > casual, however by travel time casual user > member,
+        c.
+Looking into hourly rides, 16-19 has the higest run rate, we can suspect mostly it's used by commute
-        - By the bike type, member using classic take nearly a half(40%) of all types
+        d.
+By the bike type, member using classic bike takes nearly a half(40%) of all types
-        - Docked bike is only used by casual riders
+        e.
+Docked bike is only used by casual riders
-        - Top 3 heaviest used station are Streeter Dr & Grand Ave, DuSable Lake Shore Dr & Monroe St, Michigan Ave & Oak St
+        f.
+Top 3 heaviest used station are Streeter Dr & Grand Ave, DuSable Lake Shore Dr & Monroe St, Michigan Ave & Oak St
-        - Trends also show that among 3 top stations, up to 61%-73% users are casual rider, which brings up a good target to market on these users
+        g.
+Trends also show that among 3 top stations, up to 61%-73% users are casual rider, which brings up a good target to market on these users

 ### 7. Act
     My Recommendations:
-     1.
+     1. Giving out member discount on summer season to attract more casual riders
+     2. Broadcast a trial membership experience when casual riders use it 3 times a week at commute hour
+     3. Target casual riders at top 3 stations, hold a campagin (ex. design a city ride tour for membership) around these stations, and to promote cyclistic membership